There’s more to menopause than hot flashes and night sweats. Are you aware that falling Estrogen levels wreak havoc with your skin?

 Here’s what happens to skin during menopause:

 Estrogen is meant to stimulate the production of skin-smoothing collagen and oils.
-Which is why, as menopause approaches the skin starts becoming dry and itchy.
+This is why, as menopause approaches the skin starts becoming dry and itchy.

 As testosterone becomes more dominant, you may experience acne and